Lola-W/SOMA-seq/README.md

 1. Somatic mutation calling: Utilizing Monopogen, a state-of-the-art SNV calling package developed by [Ken chen's lab](https://www.mdanderson.org/research/departments-labs-institutes/labs/ken-chen-laboratory.html), Soma-seq accurately identifies somatic mutations from snRNA-seq data.
 Monopogen is specifically designed to handle the unique challenges of single-cell sequencing datasets, such as sparsity and allelic dropout, ensuring high-confidence mutation calls.

 2. Differential mutation analysis: Soma-seq performs a comprehensive analysis of the consequences of differential mutations across various cell types and disease groups.
-By employing advanced statistical methods and mixed-effect modeling, the pipeline accounts for potential confounding factors, such as age, read depth, and donor-specific effects, to uncover cell type-specific mutation patterns and rates.
+By employing advanced statistical methods and mixed-effect modeling, the pipeline accounts for potential confounding factors, such as age, read depth, and donor-specific effects; then use pathway enrichment to uncover cell type-specific mutation patterns and rates.

 3. Pathogenicity analysis: Leveraging the power of [AlphaMissense](https://www.science.org/doi/10.1126/science.adg7492) predictions, Soma-seq assesses the pathogenic potential of identified somatic mutations.
 This stage provides valuable insights into the functional impact of mutations, aiding in the identification of potentially deleterious variants that may contribute to disease pathogenesis.

-The output of Soma-seq includes raw csv summary of putative mutations, summaries of single base substitution patterns, mutation abundance across cell types, ranked enriched gene lists, pathway enrichment results, and a list of deleterious somatic mutations annotated by AlphaMissense.
+The outputs of Soma-seq includes raw csv summary of putative mutations, summaries of single base substitution patterns, mutation abundance across cell types, ranked enriched gene lists, pathway enrichment results, and a list of deleterious somatic mutations annotated by AlphaMissense.
 These comprehensive results enable researchers to gain a deeper understanding of the role of somatic mutations in various diseases and cell types, facilitating the discovery of potential disease biomarkers and the inference of underlying causal factors.

 ## Installation
 SOMA-seq is avaiable on github